10 Things to Do in Piazza del Duomo in Milan

 Just a few metres from the Duomo, tucked away in Via Santa Radegonda is the most famous bar in the old town: Luini.
 You'll hardly ever see its two shop windows as there are usually queues in front of the entrance.
 The reason?
 Its famous panzerotto with tomato and mozzarella, a typical Apulian pie.

-If you're wondering why I'm suggesting a recipe typical of another region, the answer is simple: Milan is the economic capital of Italy and has been attracting people from all over the country for decades.
+If you're wondering why I'm suggesting a recipe from another region, the answer is simple: Milan is the economic capital of Italy and has been attracting people from all over the country for decades.
 Giuseppina Luini was one of the many people who left her village in Puglia after World War II to settle in the capital of Lombardy.

 Luini started serving panzerotti in 1949 and has seen the city grow and change, from the wounds of the conflict through the sparkling 1980s to the present day.
 As well as their traditional panzerotto you'll find dumplings with aubergine, ricotta and spinach, spicy salami, mushrooms and other tasty ingredients.
 You can choose between two versions - fried or baked - or try other recipes from this historic establishment.
 It is located in Via Santa Radegonda 16 and is open Monday to Saturday from 10:00 to 20:00.